 - Do you regularly visit your doctor due to your condition?
 Regular visits to your doctor – particularly to an endocrinologist – is extremely important so that any potential complications of your Cushing’s Syndrome may be averted or delayed.
 In doing so, you could obtain a Standard or a Mild Substandard policy rating, depending on your overall health condition.

 - What, if any, related diagnostic testing have you had performed over the past 12 months and what were the results?
 One of the best ways of determining your condition with Cushing’s Syndrome is to test your level of cortical through your blood.
-Other testing may include urine testing and / or an MRI.
-Depending on what is found, the underwriters can make a determination regarding the rating of your life insurance policy, and the corresponding premium that will be charged.
+Other tests may include urine testing and/or an MRI.

 - Have you ever been hospitalized due to your condition?
 Being hospitalized – as well as being rushed to the emergency room – due to your Cushing’s Syndrome can also play a factor in the underwriter’s decision regarding your life insurance coverage.